TITLE 6 PRIMARY AND SECONDARY EDUCATION

 D. A board member shall assume office at the time the appointing entity files written notification of the appointment of the board member at the office of the authority.
 The written notice shall contain the name, title, business address and business and home telephone number of the board member.
 A board member shall serve until written notification of a change is filed with the authority or until the three-year term is expired.
 There is no limitation as to the number of terms a board member may serve.

 F. The officers of the board shall be elected from the board membership.
-The officers shall consist of a president, a vice-president and a secretary, who shall be elected at the annual meeting of the board and shall serve for a period of one year.
+The officers shall consist of a president, a vice-president, and a secretary, and shall serve for a period of one year.
 An officer may be reelected to the same position or elected to fill another position as an officer of the board.

-G. If an officer vacates his position on the board, the next lower officer shall automatically assume the duties of the higher officer.
+G. If an officer vacates their position on the board, the next lower officer shall automatically assume the duties of the higher officer.
 For example, if the presidency becomes vacant, the vice-president shall automatically assume the title and duties of president and the secretary shall automatically assume the title and duties of vice-president.
 After due notice, a new secretary will be elected by the board.
 In the alternative to the automatic progression to higher office, the board may call a special meeting for the purpose of conducting an election of officers in the event of any vacancy in a board office.
 Each of the new officers, however selected, shall serve until election of officers at the next annual meeting.

 I. Robert's Rules of Order are adopted by the board and shall be used for the conduct of all meetings to be held by the authority.
 Robert's Rules of Order shall be binding in all cases where they are not inconsistent with New Mexico statutes and rules adopted by the authority.